soteria-dag/sotertools/README.md

 go install ./cmd/...
 ```

+## balance

+The [balance](cmd/balance/README.md) command iterates through a dag, determining the SOTER coin balance of a given address.

-## gentx
+## sendcoin

-The [gentx](cmd/gentx/README.md) command demonstrates generating a transaction and sending it to a soterd network, without needing to run a full [soterwallet](https://github.com/soteria-dag/soterwallet) service or going through a more [manual process of creating transactions](http://www.righto.com/2014/02/bitcoins-hard-way-using-raw-bitcoin.html).
+The `sendcoin` command demonstrates generating a transaction and sending it to a soterd network, without needing to run a full [soterwallet](https://github.com/soteria-dag/soterwallet) service.

 ## genwallet

 The [genwallet](cmd/genwallet/README.md) command can create an offline wallet, without needing to run a full [soterwallet](https://github.com/soteria-dag/soterwallet) service.

+## walletweb

+The [walletweb](cmd/walletweb/README.md) utility provides a web ui for retrieving wallet address balance and sending coin to the soter network.